 - 8.1 Review of Risk Management Strategy This Strategy will be reviewed on a regular basis as part of the Council's continuing review of its Policy Documents, Standing Orders and Financial Regulations.
-Recommendations for change will be reported to the Finance and General Purposes Committee. - 8.2 Once the initial work to establish Risk Registers has been completed, it is crucial that the information is regularly reviewed and updated.
+Recommendations for change will be reported to the Finance and General Purposes Committee.
+The date of the next review will be February 2024. - 8.2 Once the initial work to establish Risk Registers has been completed, it is crucial that the information is regularly reviewed and updated.
 New risks will emerge and need to be controlled.
 Feedback from Internal and External Audit can identify areas for improvement, as can the sharing of best practice via professional bodies such as the National Association of Local Councils. - 8.3 Reporting on Progress The Town Clerk will present an annual report to the Finance and General Purposes Committee detailing progress on risk management over the year and providing a summary of the Risk Register(s) and control assurance statements.